srcML/nameCollector/README.md

 nameCollector is a good simple example of how to use srcSAX to build fast and scalable tools for collecting analysis information.

 Developers of nameCollector:
-- Micheal Collard
+- Michael Collard
-- Micheal Decker
+- Michael Decker
 - Jonathan Maletic